EDI vs API: Pros, Cons, and Best Use Cases

 It greatly depends on the complexity of the chosen solution.
 Implementing full-fledged EDI tools may take from 3 to 6 months.
 Still, complicated API solutions may require lots of time to deploy, but point ones may be integrated in days.

-What is better: EDI or API?
+What is the best approach for data integration: EDI or API?

 Subscribe us